M Idioms

 make a pitch (for someone or something)

-The city made a pitch for more money from other levels of government to help build a new sports stadium.
+The city made a pitch for more money to help build a new sports stadium.

 make a play for (someone)

-- try to make someone romantically interested in you
+- to try to make someone romantically interested in you

-I worked hard all term to make a play for a woman in my computer class.
+I tried to make a play for a woman in my computer class.

 make a point

-The speaker used some good examples in order to make a point during his speech.
+The speaker used some examples to make a point during his speech.

-- do or say something with a definite intent
+- to do or say something with a definite intention, to be sure to do something

 make a practice of (something)